Even people who own and use ham rigs are jumping on the home computers bandwagon.

 Radio amateurs, like many other people these days, are buying home computers.
 And regardless of how many additional uses he or she might plan for the machine, a ham purchaser almost always wants it to be part of a system of communication.

 However, in this case, what seems to be simple in principle turns out to be not so easy in practice.
-For one thing, obtaining all the necessary bits and pieces of equipment—and integrating them into a smoothly functioning system—requires knowledge and patience.
-In fact, during the past few months, I've received a number of inquiries from hams who've tried to accomplish such a "marriage", but who've been frustrated by the lack of information on how to go about it.
+For one thing, obtaining all the necessary bits and pieces of equipment — and integrating them into a smoothly functioning system — requires knowledge and patience.
+In fact, during the past few months, I've received a number of inquiries from hams who've tried to accomplish such a "marriage" but have been frustrated by the lack of information on how to go about it.

 If you want to build your own hardware and write your own software, I'd suggest that you take a look at back issues of ham magazines such as CQ, QST, 73, and Ham Radio.
 You might find an article that addresses your particular situation.
 Otherwise, you'll have to go out and buy the parts you'll need.

 Again, before you purchase a modem and software, check out the ads in those same magazines.
-I recently did this and was drawn to a particularly interesting and reasonably priced hardware/software combination offered by Kantronics (Dept. TMEN, 1202 East 23rd Street, Lawrence, Kansas 66044).
+I recently did this and was drawn to a particularly interesting and reasonably priced hardware/software combination offered by Kantronics.
 The firm calls its modem The Interface, and its software Hamsoft.
 The Interface has a suggested retail price of $189.95 (though you can get it for less at some dealers).
 Hamsoft is priced at $30 to $75, depending on the make of computer it serves.
 Clearly, the folks at Kantronics have done their homework.
 They offer plug-in software modules (or diskettes) for most of the popular home computers: Apple II, Apple II Plus, TRS-80 Color Computer, Atari 400, Atari 800, Commodore 64, VIC-20, and Texas Instruments 9914A.
 Write to Kantronics for a catalog, dealer list, and full technical details.

-Gene McGahey, N5DDV (Dept. TMEN, 203 Daniel Lake Boulevard, Jackson, Mississippi 39212), is coordinating a new Central States NDR Net.
+Gene McGahey (N5DDV) is coordinating a new Central States NDR Net.
 It meets Mondays, Wednesdays, and Fridays at 6:00 a.m.
 Central Time on 3862.5 kHz.
-Hams in the Midwest have been asking for just this kind of regional net, and here it is, folks . . . so let's use it!
+Hams in the Midwest have been asking for just this kind of regional net, and here it is, folks ... so let's use it!

 Sunspot activity and short days disrupted operations on the Transcontinental Net last winter.
 Things should be back to normal by the time you read this, though, but we really do need to pick a new time and/or frequency.
 Why not help make the decision?
 Join us Monday evenings at 10:00 p.m.
 Eastern Time, 7:00 p.m.
 Pacific Time, on 14245 kHz.

-Gary Goodenough (KA3EAA), Dept. TMEN, 21201' Heathcote Road, Freeland, Maryland 21053, suggests that 2-meter FM be used at demonstrations and other events where there are large crowds of people.
+Gary Goodenough (KA3EAA) suggests that 2-meter FM be used at demonstrations and other events where there are large crowds of people.
 In addition to being used by demonstration organizers to keep abreast of what's taking place throughout the area, the hand-held radios could be very helpful in emergencies such as cases involving lost people.
 Gary also sees 2-meter FM as a good way to publicize some of ham radio's benefits to nonusers.

-Charles Watkin (Dept. TMEN, Route 1, Box 358, Elkton, Florida 32033) mentions President Reagan's "deregulation fever" and wonders if the FCC might not be receptive to proposals for deregulating the radio spectrum.
-Charles's suggestion is that low-power transmissions be allowed on both the AM radio and UHF TV bands on a noninterfering basis.
+Charles Watkin mentions President Reagan's "deregulation fever" and wonders if the FCC might not be receptive to proposals for deregulating the radio spectrum.
+Charles's suggestion is that low-power transmissions be allowed on both the AM radio and UHF TV bands on a non-interfering basis.
 Unlicensed operation would be allowed until and unless legitimate complaints were filed with the FCC.
 Does anyone feel like exploring this idea with the powers that be?

-Herb Clark, VE7HUC (Dept. TMEN, 885 Keith Road, West Vancouver, British Columbia, Canada V7T lM4), has been involved with a number of interesting and worthwhile "New Age" groups.
+Herb Clark (VE7HUC), has been involved with a number of interesting and worthwhile "New Age" groups.
 He mentions three of these that he feels the readers of this column would like to know about:

-The first is called Planetary Initiative for the World We Choose . . . an offshoot of the Planetary Citizen program mentioned in last issue's column in connection with "Planetary Mary" Duffield, WA6KFA.
-The idea behind the group is "to offset the widespread sense of pessimism and anxiety being felt by many, and to give people a role in choosing their own future".
-For further information, write to the organization at Dept. TMEN, 777 United Nations Plaza, New York, New York 10017.
+The first is called Planetary Initiative for the World We Choose, an offshoot of the Planetary Citizen program hosted by "Planetary Mary" Duffield (WA6KFA).
+The idea behind the group is "to offset the widespread sense of pessimism and anxiety being felt by many, and to give people a role in choosing their own future."

-Herb is also involved with the Foundation of Universal Unity . . . the organizer of the 1981 Human Unity Conference in Vancouver.
-This summer, the foundation will sponsor another Human Unity Conference . . . to be held July 27-30 at Warwick University near Coventry, England.
+Herb is also involved with the Foundation of Universal Unity, the organizer of the 1981 Human Unity Conference in Vancouver.
+The foundation will sponsor another Human Unity Conference this summer, to be held July 27-30 at Warwick University near Coventry, England.